PRijnbeek/CDM-Vocab-Course/chapter2.md

 --- type:PureMultipleChoiceExercise lang:sql xp:50 skills:1 key:6087d6f53d
 ## Introduction
+In the figure below you see the table structure of the Standardized Vocabulary section in the CDM.
+This illustrates how tables are connected to each other (data model).
+In each table you see a number of 'keys'.
+A 'red' key means that this is a so-called 'primary key', i.e. each value is unique and is used to reference the data.
+A 'green' key is a 'foreign key' which means it links to a primary key in another table, e.g. the vocabulary_id in the concept table.
+The 'blue' keys represent primary keys that consists of multiple fields, i.e. the combination of these fields is unique and use to lookup data in the table.

 ![alt text][logo]

 [logo]: https://github.com/PRijnbeek/VocabularyCourse/raw/master/img/vocabulary-cdm.png "Vocabulary Table Structure"

-In the figure above you see the table structure of the Standardized Vocabulary section in the CDM.In each table you see a number of 'keys' in in each table.
-A 'red' key means that this is a so-called 'primary key', i.e. each value is unique and is used to reference the data.
-A 'green' key is a 'foreigh key' which means it links to a primary key in another table, e.g. the vocabulary_id in the concept table.
-The 'blue' keys represent primary keys that consists of multiple fields, i.e. the combination of these fields is unique and use to lookup data in the table.

 In the upcoming questions we will explore the following most important tables: